Opentrons/Protocols/ELISA_for_Dopa/README.md

 1. Transfer standards and blanks in duplicate to ELISA plate
 2. Transfer 40 samples in duplicate to ELISA plate
 3. Dispense 100 uL HRP Conjugate Solution to all wells
-4. User Step: Pause protocol and incubate for 60 min at 37 C
+4. Pause protocol and incubate for 60 min at 37 C
-5. User Step: Put plate in automate washing station and then return to robot and resume protocol
+5. Put plate in automated washing station and then return to robot and resume protocol
 6. Dispesne 50 uL Chromogen Solution A to all wells
 7. Dipsense 50 uL Chromogen Solution B to all wells
-8. User Step: Pause protocol and incubate 15 min at 37 C
+8. Pause protocol and incubate 15 min at 37 C
-9. User Step: Return plate to robot and resume protocol
+9. Return plate to robot and resume protocol
 10. Dispense 50 uL Stop Solution to all wells